MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/uicop-aw0010-repeatersingroupsnotsupportedinlistpages.md

 A Repeater control used on a List page must be defined at the beginning of the area(Content) section.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks

+This rule is deprecated from runtime 5.0 and onwards.

 ## See Also

 [UICop Analyzer](uicop.md)
 [Getting Started with AL](../devenv-get-started.md)
 [Developing Extensions](../devenv-dev-overview.md)